privacyidea/privacyidea/doc/policies/admin.rst

 The administrator can set a random pin for a token with the endpoint ``token/setrandompin``.
-This policy is needed to define how log the PIN will be.
+This policy is needed to define how long the PIN will be.

 .. note:: The PIN will consist of digits and letters.